 Prior to Loudoun Valley, Coach Hunter coached at James Madison HS and South Lakes HS (where she and her husband coached then freshman, Alan Webb).
 During this time, they coached numerous state qualifiers and a handful of state champion relays and individuals.
 They also started a youth running club, NOVA Athletic Club.

-Dr. Rachel Daltry earned her Psy.D. from La Salle University and is a licensed psychologist in Pennsylvania and Delaware.
+DR. RACHEL DALTRY, PsyD earned her degree from La Salle University and is a licensed psychologist in Pennsylvania and Delaware.
 During her graduate and post-doctoral training, Dr. Daltry received specialized training in sports psychology and in working with student athletes which included working with athletes and athletic departments at La Salle University and University of Delaware.
 Dr. Daltry currently is the Director and Chair at West Chester University’s Department of Counseling and Psychological Services and is heavily involved with the athletic department there, where she provides outreach programming and meets with teams and individual student athletes.
 She is a frequent consultant and referral source for coaches who are concerned about the mental health needs of their student athletes.
 Dr. Daltry also frequently sees athletes experiencing performance concerns in her private practice in Wilmington, DE.

 Coach Bielecki was a three-time NCAA All-American at D3 Haverford College—all at different distances (including an NCAA Championship DMR).
 Post-collegiately, he was the top Philadelphian in the Broad Street Run for three consecutive years.
 Additionally, he teaches history at La Salle.